The previous chapter may be found here.

 Switching our viewpoint now to the north side of the Valle Grande, we show the southeastern rim of the caldera.

 Caldera southeast rim from Cerro Pinon.

 53.485N 106 29.538W

 At left in the middle distance is Cerro del Medio, a ring fracture dome.
-Beyond is Cerro Grande in the southeast caldera rim.
-Just right of center in the thrd frame is Sawyer Dome, the southernmost major dome of the Tschicoma Formation.
+Beyond and to the right is Cerro Grande in the southeast caldera rim.
+Just right of center is Sawyer Dome, the southernmost major dome of the Tschicoma Formation.
 Between Cerro Grande and Sawyer Dome is a low point in the rim through which State Road 4 enters the caldera, and through which pyroclastic flows of the Valles event flooded the Bandelier area and surroundings.
-Rabbit Mountain lies across the fourth frame, while relatively low hills form the rim between Rabbit Mountain and Conchas Peak in the final frame.
-South Mountain and the foothills of Redondo Peak obscure the south rim west of Conchas Peak.
+Rabbit Mountain is the irregular mass at right, while relatively low hills form the rim between Rabbit Mountain and Conchas Peak at far right.
+South Mountain obscures the south rim west of Conchas Peak.

 Here's this stretch of the rim viewed from the south.

 47.888N 106 30.012W